N3il-kb/data_gone_dark/README.md

 Clearly mother nature is the biggest determiner of more serious power outages.

-But arguably just as important as where is when do these power outages occur.
+But arguably just as important as where is when these power outages occur.

 <iframe src="assets/outages_per_month.html"
   width="800"